The U.S. Healthcare System

 For individuals visiting the United States, one way to offset the medical cost if you saw a doctor or visited a hospital and received medical care, is to buy a health insurance plan that is comprehensive here in the United States.
 If you are here in the United States under a J1/J2 visa, the U.S. Department of State requires you to obtain health insurance coverage that meets their requirements.
 Failure to obtain health insurance coverage could result in immediate deportation back to your home country.
 However, the U.S. Department of State requirements are the minimum level of health insurance coverage a person holding a J1/J2 visa must have, it does not guarantee that all of your medical costs will be covered.

 If you are visiting the United States, it is very important that you obtain a comprehensive health insurance plan that will actually cover a lot of your medical cost if you were ever in need of medical attention.
 A lot of J1/J2 visa holders make the mistake of buying the cheapest health insurance plan based on the cost per month.
 However, when they actually need the health insurance to pay their medical bills, in most cases the medical bills are denied by the insurance company due to the lack of comprehensive coverage.

-At Gallagher Benefits Services, we only recommend quality health insurance plans here in the United States.
-Gallagher Benefits Services will not sell or promote health insurance plans that will not benefit you or your family.
+At Gallagher Benefit Services (GPA), we only recommend quality health insurance plans here in the United States.
+GPA will not sell or promote health insurance plans that will not benefit you or your family.
 Our main concern is that everyone receives a comprehensive medical plan, so when you need to access medical care, you are not worried about the medical bill, but focused on your well-being.